 In addition to his academic duties as the director of athletic training education, Rudy also assists with medical care at special events when Nebraska's Athletic Medicine team requires additional assistance to its full-time staff.
-For the past three years he has assisted with coverage for the men's gymnastics team.
+For the past four years he has assisted with coverage for the men's gymnastics team.

 Rudy earned his bachelor's degree in athletic training from Pittsburgh in 1987 and completed his master's degree in the area of exercise physiology in 1990.
 He was then hired as Athletic Training Curriculum Director and assistant athletic trainer at Kansas State, where he also completed a doctorate in curriculum and instruction.